-This week’s feature includes reviews for Barracuda, Alien Invasion: S.U.M.1, Tom of Finland, The Midnight Man, Geostorm, The Wilde Wedding, and Professor Marston and the Wonder Women.
+This week’s feature sees the release of Barracuda, Alien Invasion: S.U.M.1, Tom of Finland, The Midnight Man, Geostorm, The Wilde Wedding, and Professor Marston and the Wonder Women.

 2nd July – Barracuda